GurushanthGowdar/AROGYA_SEVA_/README.md

 Software required - Xampp server (https://www.apachefriends.org/download.html)
-                    VSCode (or any oder IDE which can run python v3) chrome (or any other browser) packages need to be downloaded - pip install flask, pip install flask_sqlalchemy,
+                    VSCode (or any oder IDE which can run python v3) chrome (or any other browser) packages need to be downloaded - pip install flask , pip install flask_sqlalchemy,
                                  pip install sqlalchemy
                                  pip install flask_login,